 Three Ways You Know Visitors Are Leaving Your Website (And How To Reduce It)

-- Traffic- the amount of people who come to a website
+- Traffic- the number of people who come to a website

 - Website Visitor – Any person who comes to a website